guardian/interactive-atom-thrasher-template/README.md

 To preview your thrasher use **Immersive Interactive** for DotCom or **Android Front Webview** for Apps.

 ### Using Static Assets
-- Assets can be bundles in the thrasher build into s3 (don’t use uploader tool), SUBFOLDERS IN ASSETS FOLDER ARE NOT SUPPORTED
+- Static assets (e.g. image files) needed for your thrasher should be saved in `./assets/`. **Using subfolders is not supported by the script**.
+The files will be uploaded to s3 with your code by the deploy scripts.
-- **Should use <%= path %> in the src html file for img src**.
-The wildcard is replaced with relative url to the asset in dev (``gulp``)and absolute in build (``gulp deploylive``) Must be need absolute url in prod for so apps can find the file. [the absolute urls would only work in dev after the assets are pushed to s3 using ``gulp deploylive``]
+- When referencing the assets in HTML or CSS, use ``<%= path %>`` as a placeholder for path to the assets folder.
+The placeholder is replaced with relative path to the asset folder in dev (``gulp``) and the absolute path to the production asset folder in build (``gulp deploylive``).
+- Thrashers can also reference assets which are already uploaded (e.g. to "https://i.guim.co.uk/img/uploads/...").
+Thrashers are used in apps as well as on the web, so always use the full absolute URL of the file even if it happens to be hosted on https://www.theguardian.com/.

 ### Image compression
 Some things to remember:
 1. Avoid GIF.
 Ideally, provide video, maybe with a GIF fallback.
 All GIFs for a front shouldn’t go over 120KB.
-FOr article, maybe 250KB. https://ezgif.com/ is your friend (resize, delete frames, colour reduction, lossy)
+For article, maybe 250KB. https://ezgif.com/ is your friend (resize, delete frames, colour reduction, lossy)
 2. Always resize assets to how big they appear, makes no sense to provide them bigger (yeah, retina, but only if weight can be controlled) and no sense to not crop stuff that’s never shown!
 3. Handbrake for videos: ideally multiple formats with a mp4 fallback for Safari.
 Resized to size, remove uneeded tracks incl. audio!, 2-pass, set bitrate as low as possible
 4. Use squoosh.app/ for images.
 If no transparency: JPEG.
 If PNG: always PNG8!